UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 CORC is a free and open source robotic development software stack, written in C++.

 The project was initiated at the University of Melbourne in partnership with Fourier Intelligence, however has welcomed (and continues to welcome) collaborators from all institutions.
-The project was initially developed to run on an ExoMotus X2 Exoskeleton powered by a Beaglebone Black, however, the software is designed to be extensible to any embedded Linux and CANopen enabled robotic platform.
+The project was initially developed to run on an [ExoMotus X2 Exoskeleton](doc/1.GettingStarted/AdvancedSimulationAndHardwareTesting.md) powered by a Beaglebone Black, however, the software is designed to be extensible to any embedded Linux and CANopen enabled robotic platform.
 More generally the software stacks provides way to build a real-time Linux controller for robots designed around a CAN bus.
-The repository currently includes suitable code and examples for the ArmMotus M1, M2, M2 Pro and M3 (EMU) rehabilitation devices, as well as the FIT-HV waist exoskeleton from ULS Robotics.
+The repository currently includes suitable code and examples for the ArmMotus [M1](doc/1.GettingStarted/GSM1DemoMachine.md), [M2](doc/1.GettingStarted/GSM2DemoMachine.md), [M2 Pro](doc/1.GettingStarted/GSM2DemoMachine.md) and [M3 (EMU)](doc/1.GettingStarted/GSM3DemoMachine.md) rehabilitation devices, as well as the [FIT-HV waist exoskeleton from ULS Robotics](doc/1.GettingStarted/GSFITHVDemoMachine.md).
 It can run on either Linux desktop or laptop computers as well as Linux based SBCs.

-## What is CORC?
+## :heavy_plus_sign: What is CORC?

 The project includes: